pommee/train/README.md

 ![](./resources/train-banner.png)

 ## [WARNING]
-> This is in very early development.
+> Functionality is in very early development.
 > Don't expect things to not break.
+> Changes are rapid.